Mrs Patrick Campbell: Personal life

-In 1884 she eloped with Patrick Campbell (1855–1900) to St Helen, Bishopsgate, while pregnant with their child, Alan "Beo" Urquhart Campbell.
-Patrick was the son of Patrick McMicken Campbel, a banker and chief manager of the Oriental Bank Corporation, and Montgomerie Anne née Kerr.
-Four months prior, they first met at a card party at the house of Mrs Gifford in Dulwich.
+In 1884, she eloped with Patrick Campbell (1855–1900) to St Helen's Church, Bishopsgate in central London while pregnant with their child, Alan "Beo" Urquhart Campbell.
+Patrick was the son of Patrick McMicken Campbell, a banker and chief manager of the Oriental Bank Corporation, and Anne Montgomerie (née Kerr).
+They had first met four months prior at a card party at the house of Mrs. Gifford in Dulwich.
 Their second child, Stella Campbell, was born in 1886.

-Patrick's health was poor and in 1887 he was ordered by his doctor to take a sea voyage.
-He went to Australia, and later to South Africa staying for six and half years.
+Patrick's health was poor, and in 1887 he was ordered by his doctor to take a sea voyage.
+He went to Australia, and later to South Africa, staying for six-and-a-half years.
 He found some work but never sent enough back for Beatrice and the children to live on.
 When he returned in 1893, she saw that "his health and energies were undermined by fever, failure, and the most bitter disappointments".
 In mid-March 1900, Patrick returned to South Africa to join Lord Chesham's Yeomanry in the Boer War in 1900.
 He was killed in a charge at Boshof on 5 April, the same action in which Colonel George de Villebois-Mareuil died.

 Their son Beo worked as an actor and toured with his mother in 1908.
-Their daughter Stella (1886-1975) also joined her mother on stage, and toured with her in the United States, but "made up her mind to marry a man [Beatrice] scarcely knew, who had lived in Africa for many years".
+Their daughter Stella (1886–1975) also joined her mother onstage, and toured with her in the United States, but "made up her mind to marry a man [Beatrice] scarcely knew, who had lived in Africa for many years".

 In 1909, Campbell produced His Borrowed Plumes by Lady Randolph Churchill, whose husband, George Cornwallis-West, was "seriously attracted to me".
 They married on 6 April 1914, the day after the decree absolute of his divorce.
-Notwithstanding her second marriage she continued to use the stage name "Mrs Patrick Campbell".
+Notwithstanding her second marriage, she continued to use the stage name Mrs Patrick Campbell.

-Campbell died on 9 April 1940 in Pau, France, aged 75, of pneumonia.
+Campbell died on 9 April 1940 in Pau, France, aged 75, of pneumonia and was buried in the Cimetière urbain de Pau.
 Her death was one of the few deaths of a personal nature that George Bernard Shaw ever noted in his personal diaries.

 Legacy

 A note book belonging to Campbell is housed at the University of Birmingham Special Collections Department.
 Several collections of Campbell's correspondence, including her letters to Shaw (MS Thr 372.1), are part of the Harvard Theatre Collection at Houghton Library, Harvard University.
 A number of her letters and her annotated script for Chester Bailey Fernald's The Moonlight Blossom are in the theatre manuscripts collection of the Harry Ransom Center, University of Texas at Austin.
 The Ransom Center's collection of Shaw papers includes letters from Campbell, and the library includes a number of Shaw's published works from Campbell's private library.

-Mrs. Pat: The Life of Mrs. Pat Campbell, a biography by Margot Peters, was published in 1984 by Hamish Hamilton.
-Also London-based, play publisher Samuel French released Mrs. Pat in October 2015, the script of a one-woman show by Anton Burge, to coincide with its production in the Minerva Theatre at Chichester Festival Theatre, West Sussex.
-It was performed by Dame Penelope Keith DBE,DL.